-With this definition of a leader, it means we are all leaders in the world regardless of what you do, your job title is, or even how visible your leadership is.
+Given this definition of a leader, it means we are all leaders in the world regardless of what you do, job title you carry, or even how visible your leadership is.
 The only question to consider is what are you choosing to step into as a leader?

-Being a leader in the world is a commitment to always taking responsibility for your impact as a leader.
-There are so many leadership tools available to us these days that it can become difficult to know how they fit when to use them, and what purpose they serve.
-Through our experiences in working with leaders in all types and sizes of organization, we have come to see this can be a big struggle for many leaders.
+There are plenty of leadership tools available to us these days that it can be difficult to know how they fit when to use them, and what purpose they serve.

-This framework does not provide a comprehensive definition of leadership laying out the prescribed tools to use at each step.
-Instead, the framework is intended to provide a perspective from which to think about and design your life as a leader.
-It is through this you will discover the models, frameworks, process, tools, etc. which fit into each of the layers.
+This framework does not provide a comprehensive definition of leadership with prescribed tools to use at each step.
+The framework is intended to provide a narrative from which to think about and design your life as a leader.
+It is through this you will discover the models, frameworks, process, tools, etc. which fit best for you.

 The Leader in you